Jeanchen27/jeanchen27/README.md

 I'm participating ArcBlock Bug Bounty Program.

-My account is DID:ABT:z1QzQBcmdmVevLVqhRG9rRo6tiHaMP4SaEv
+My account is `DID:ABT:z1QzQBcmdmVevLVqhRG9rRo6tiHaMP4SaEv`

-To participate this visit: ArcBlock Bounty Program
+To participate this visit: https://github.com/ArcBlock/bounty-program-issues
 <!--
 **Jeanchen27/jeanchen27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.